deewhy2/piggyrepo/README.md

 This is a clone of PiggyVest's Landing page.

-#  Technologies Used
+#  Languages Used

-1.HTML
-2.CSS
+1. HTML
+2. CSS

+# Tools

-3.Visual Studio Code (a tool)
+1.Visual Studio Code